-With their diverse range of clothing articles made from sunshine friendly fabric that is super-soft to touch, Pact partners with Fair Trade Certified factories and uses thoughtful packaging.
+With their diverse range of clothing articles made from sunshine friendly fabric that is super-soft to touch, Pact partners with Fair Trade Certified factories.
 The brand even gives consumers an option to offset the carbon cost of the shipment.
-You can choose from a wide range of clothing as well as bed linens and bath towels- all of which is safe and organic!
+You can choose from a wide range of clothing- all of which is safe and organic!

 Check out their full range of affordable sustainable fashion and browse through their website to find the fit that suits you the best!

 Speaking of affordable sustainable clothing, Boden is making ripples for all the right reasons.
 The British brand is pretty upfront about their stance on sustainability and ethics.

 Boden never emphasises fast fashion and uses as many recycled materials as possible.